yuhc/git-mdiff/README.md

 Beyond gitdub, git-mdiff also supports BitBucket.
 It sends out detailed diffs for each push on GitHub or BitBucket repositories.

+Another mod version, **git-mdiff+**, is based on REST APIs of GitHub and BitBucket.
+It does not rely on git-notifier but requires an application password/token generated from the websites.

 Setup
 =====